FavourB1/Game/README.md

 # Game
-You only need to interact with what is most important while studying, clicking a distraction gives you a lower score!
+You only need to interact with what is most important while studying.
+If it is not a distracting object, you get a score.
 Good luck.